Categories:Baking Hints & Tips Flour and Grain Hints & Tips Gluten free

-in a Wheat-Free World
+Living in a Wheat-Free World – Gluten Free Living

 Wheat is a staple of North American life that is both highly nutritious and inexpensive.
-It's also one of the top eight food allergens.
+It is also one of the top eight food allergens.
 Wheat shares this dubious distinction with the likes of peanuts, tree nuts, milk, fish, shellfish, and soy.
 Though true wheat allergies are rare (less than one-half of one percent of the adult population), wheat and gluten intolerance are much more common and affect up to 15 percent of the population.

 We expect to find wheat in our bread and pasta, but many people don’t even realize that wheat or the proteins of wheat are found in ice cream, ketchup, and seemingly almost everything else we ingest.
 Living a wheat (or gluten-free) diet can be a challenge, and many people who suffer intolerance to wheat either don’t know they do or are simply prepared to deal with the symptoms and side effects.
 Continuing to eat substances our bodies reject or cannot properly digest has been linked with problems later in life such as diabetes, bowel cancer, anemia, and osteoporosis.
-It's therefore of utmost importance if you suspect a wheat intolerance to see your physician and be properly diagnosed.
+It is therefore of utmost importance if you suspect a wheat intolerance to see your physician and be properly diagnosed.

 Gluten is a complex protein found in many grains such as wheat, rye, barley, and oats.
 This protein, released during the milling process, is the compound responsible for the strength and elasticity of our flour and breads.
 The reasons for the increase in allergic reaction and sensitivity to gluten and wheat are unclear, however many studies suggest wheat allergies are common because of the complexity of the gluten molecule.
 Gluten is one of the most complex molecules we ingest.
 Since the growing of grain and its prevalence in our diet has only occurred for a very brief portion of our evolutionary history, the theory is that our bodies have not had enough time to evolve to cope with this complexity, leading to an inability to properly process and digest the protein.